IBM/z_ansible_collections_doc/source/migration/migration-guide.rst

 Organizations can reduce manual effort, improve consistency, accelerate operational processes, and integrate IBM Z automation into broader enterprise automation ecosystems.

-This guide is designed for:
+This migration is designed for:

 - **IBM Z system administrators** transitioning from manual operations and legacy scripts.
 - **Mainframe programmers** moving from REXX, CLIST, or JCL-based automation to Ansible.